MetaMask/message-signing-snap/README.md

 See our documentation:

-- [RPC API](./RPC.md) for more information on how to interact with the snap.
+- [RPC API](./docs/RPC.md) for more information on how to interact with the snap.

+## Testing

+See our documentation

+- [Testing Docs](./docs/testing.md) on how to call this pre-installed snap.

 ## Contributing